handiko/Markov-Chain-In-Financial-Market-Risk/README.md

 ## Something Interesting About The Results
 1. As we can see from the results above, basically, **the majority of the days in the BTC-USD market are low-volatility days** (less than 5% percent threshold), as most of the high probability transitions are in favor of the "Next day is L" column.

-3. Another interesting result is, **two or more consecutive low-volatility days are highly likely to precede another low-volatility day, and two or more consecutive high-volatility days are highly likely to precede another high-volatility day** as well.
+2. Another interesting result is, **two or more consecutive low-volatility days are highly likely to precede another low-volatility day, and two or more consecutive high-volatility days are highly likely to precede another high-volatility day** as well.
 These results describe a direct observation of **"Volatility Clustering"**, which is a phenomenon observed in financial markets where _periods of high volatility tend to be followed by periods of high volatility and low volatility is followed by low volatility_.

+3. If there is exactly one low-volatility day in the last three days, the probability of the next day being a high-volatility day is basically 50-50.
+And if there are two low-volatility days in the last three days, even though those days are not consecutive, the next day being a low-volatility day has more than 65% probability.

 The volatility clustering phenomenon on the BTC-USD market can be observed visually on the following chart in the middle of 2023.